top of page

 But surely, Dr. Calkin knows that psychology got its start by looking at these things under the guise of science.
 Wilhelm Wundt was investigating these things well before Skinner was born.

-Furthermore, since when have thoughts, feelings or urges been elusive, amorphous and subjective?
+Furthermore, few, other than behaviorists, have never considered thoughts, feelings or urges to be elusive, amorphous and subjective.
 And, what are we able to do now that we were not able to do 50 or 500 years ago when it comes to counting thoughts, feelings and urges.
 And, when have they ever been ignored?
 Our thoughts, feelings and urges are a part of our everyday existence.
 Many persons derive their income from concerns bound up with thoughts, feelings, and urges (psychotherapists, psychologists, psychiatrists, priests, rabbis, clinical social workers, journalists, etc.).

 We write about them, we discuss them daily.
 They are accounted for in memoirs, expressed in theater, film, poetry and literature.
 Our thoughts are expressed in discourse surrounding problem solving, beliefs, assumptions, musings and deliberations.
 Our urges are constantly checked, indulged and discussed.
 We have a vast repository of “data” on feelings, thoughts, urges and attitudes found in historical writings, T.V interviews, letters from our parents, emails from our friends.
 Those who keep journals record ‘data’ on their own musings, feelings, urges and attitudes, and also might include feelings, thoughts and urges of other persons accounted for in what they have said or otherwise have expressed.
 We even have thoughts and feelings about the thoughts and feelings of others and our own.
 Moreover, thoughts and feelings are often giving as the reasons for which we do things.The ‘data’ are right in front of our noses; in full view.